teamdeeson/codex/docs/working-at-deeson/personal-goals-and-development.md

 1. You need to make sure you understand the agency’s goals for the next quarter
 2. You need to have got feedback from three other people in the agency - it’s up to you who you get feedback from, but typically it’s useful to ask two questions to people you work with closely (“what do I do well?” and “what could I do differently?”)
 3. You need to have thought about your personal goals and career direction
-4. You need to review your OKRs with your pod lead and chapter lead and ensure they agree with them and understand the support you’re asking for
+4. You need to review your OKRs with your chapter lead and ensure they agree with them and understand the support you’re asking for

 ##What should I put into my OKRs?